 First Setup

-Set up your workspace with categories, topics, and clients so you can start tracking time.
+Set up your billing entity with categories, topics, and clients so you can start tracking time.

 Overview